 Coordinates: 0.62610° S, 90.38638° W

 Surely you’ve seen photos of visitors with the beautiful giant tortoises.
 El Chato Tortoise Reserve is a must-visit for anyone who wants to see giant tortoises up close.
 The ranch is located in the highlands of Santa Cruz Island, and is another stop that is often made en route to Puerto Ayora upon arrival at Santa Cruz.
 The reserve offers visitors the opportunity to observe these incredible creatures in their natural habitat.
 You can also learn about the history of the giant tortoise, as well as the ongoing conservation efforts to protect the species from extinction.
+Skip the lines with this pre-book ticket for under $10!
 Fun fact: these giants move quicker than you’d expect!

 Address: Parque Nacional Galápagos, Santa Cruz, Ecuador